wallaceEcoMod/wallace/inst/shiny/modules/occs_paleoDb.md

 This module relies on the R package `paleobioDB` to download occurrence data from the Quaternary (Holocene and the Pleistocene with its four ages; Varela et al. 2015).
 Users need to specify the scientific name and the maximum number of occurrences to download.

 The records used in downstream analyses in Wallace are filtered to remove those without georeferences (latitude/longitude coordinates) and that have exact duplicate coordinates as other records (including the same number of decimal places).
-The "Occurrences” tab displays all the filtered records with several key fields: name, longitude, latitude, early_interval, late_interval, country, early_age, and late_age.
+The "Occurrences” tab displays all the filtered records with several key fields: name, longitude, latitude, country, early_age, and late_age.
 The original and filtered records are available for download as .csv files in the “Save” tab.

 **REFERENCES**